pupsette/CompactJson/README.md

 ### Properties and Fields
 For converting from JSON to custom .NET classes and back there are a few rules, that are applied to the fields and properties of the custom class.
 The following members will be included during serialization/deserialization:
 1. All public fields
-2. All public properties (with public getter and setter)
+2. All public properties (with getter and setter, getter must be public)
 3. Properties and fields with the `[JsonProperty]` attribute

 The property or field name is kept as-is.
 If you want to use a different name when converting to JSON, you have to assign it using the `[JsonProperty("myCustomName")]` attribute.

 :heavy_exclamation_mark: Trying to parse into a `readonly` field will throw an exception during deserialization.
 Also parsing into a property without setter will fail.

-Properties and fields may also be excluded from serialization/deserialization by using the `[JsonIgnoreMember]` attribute.
+Properties and fields may also be excluded from serialization/deserialization by using the `[JsonIgnoreMember]` or `[IgnoreDataMember]` attribute.

 Example:
 ```csharp